 Sharing knowledge with developing countries

 World Child Cancer NL wants to ensure that children with cancer can be treated sooner and more effectively, not only in the Netherlands, but also in developing countries.
-We will do this by sharing our knowledge and skills with doctors, nurses and other healthcare professionals in poorer countries.
+We will do this by enabling knowledge and expertise to be shared with doctors, nurses and other healthcare providers in poorer countries.
 Our aim is to increase the chance of cure in these countries.

 Experience shows that formal, long-term and professional cooperation with hospitals in developing countries delivers the best results.
 The partner hospitals also have a role as a training institute, so that many young colleagues benefit from the collaboration.
 They indicate the priorities for improvement themselves.
 Based on that, we collectively draft the program.
 Through research, we keep an eye on progress and adjust the program if necessary.